 Click here to read my January Booklist

-Christine Lahti’s memoir – Enjoyed it.
+by Christine Lahti – Enjoyed it.
 Not sure why I chose to read it –I think it was recommended by an app and I saw “feminist” in the title.
 It opened with a blurb from Steinem, so I was on board since I had just finished Steinem’s memoir.
-There was one chapter about her brother’s physical abuse of her that SO incredibly mirrored my own –like, it sincerely could have been ripped from the pages of Burn Down the Ground– that I’m compelled to reach out to her and commiserate.
+There was one chapter about Lahti’s brother’s physical abuse of her that SO incredibly mirrored my own –like, it sincerely could have been ripped from the pages of Burn Down the Ground– that I’m compelled to reach out to her and commiserate.
 It’s comforting to know that there is someone out there who so totally understands what you went through and the frustrations and confusing emotions when your own parents–those who are supposed to protect you–play down the incidents and turn the blame back to you.

 Between the World and Me